conda-forge/cuda-feedstock/recipe/doc/maintainer_guide.md

 Therefore, if a user installs the `cccl` package alongside parts of the CTK that install one of the `cuda-cccl_{{target}}` packages, the user-installed CCCL will be used during compilation instead of the CTK-installed CCCL.

 All of the above discussion regarding supporting dual CCCL installations applies to all platforms.
-Note that on Windows since cross-compilation is not supported there the targets directory is not generally used by most CTK packages.
+Note that on Windows cross-compilation is not supported, so the targets directory is generally not used by most CTK packages.
-However, the CCCL do use it so that this dual installation mechanism still works properly.
+However, the CCCL packages do use the targets directory layout so that this dual installation mechanism still works properly.